STUAAAAAAAAAART/mayaNodeToPython/notes.md

 nodeList.append( mc.createNode("multMatrix", n="multMatrix4", skipSelect = True) )
 # (...)
 ```
+> the aim of the output is to be human-editable, so having each item in the nodeList be directly assigned an index means that i could edit, reorder, or delete values in an index, and the rest of the list are still maintained. this is important for further commands below using items in the `nodeList` for inputs

 ## why the use of openMaya for selection instead of mc.ls(sl=True)?